 English underpins the whole curriculum with children both using and reinforcing their skills of speaking and listening, reading and writing in every area of the curriculum.
 Pupils are encouraged to broaden their vocabulary and use subject appropriate language across the curriculum.
-Staff encourage children to use academic language R. Turner
+Staff encourage children to use academic language in both oral and written work in order to broaden the children's vocabulary.
+Working walls in classroom environments capture new and developing vocabulary and over time, through regular exposure, children begin to select this independently.